Birth Options In Newcastle and the Lower Hunter

 Private Midwifery Care

 Most people using a private midwife choose to have their pre- and post-natal appointments at home, and birth there too.
 Private midwifery care is preferred by many for personal and cultural reasons, and provides gold standard continuity of care.
 In this care model the same person will be with you for your pregnancy appointments, your birth and six weeks of postnatal care visits.
 Privately practicing/independent midwives have additional training compared with the majority of hospital midwives.
+A second midwife attends the birth as well, so there is one midwife for the mother/birth parent and one midwife for the baby if there are any complications postbirth.
 Those interested in the safety of home birth are encouraged to read more here

 Many people don’t know that private midwives can work in collaboration with obstetricians and public hospitals as well.
-This means it is possible to have a private midwife and birth in a hospital if this is your preference.
+This means it is possible to have a private midwife for all your pre and post-natal appointments yet birth in a hospital if this is your preference (you will need to ask each midwife separately if this is something they do - some do, some don't).

 If homebirth with either BMGP or a private midwife is of interest to you, you are welcome to join the "Newcastle and Surrounds Homebirth Community" facebook group to ask questions or connect with others who have taken the homebirth route.